santolucito/santolucito.github.io/cs1122/index.md

 \*When we try to add a match to foundMatches, we will need make sure it is large enough to hold all our entries.
 In order to do this, we will can use a method called expandArray(Point[][]).

-If this method is working correctly, the initial board will have no matches, and you should be able to play the game!
+If this method is working correctly, the initial board will have no matches, and you should be able to play the game (or see lots of tests passing)!

 #Part 2